Pedromaia26/LAPR2-ISEP/docs/SprintB/US6_CreateTask(FromESOFT19-20).md

 **From the specifications document:**

->	A client is defined by his citizencard number, National Healthcare Service (NHS) number, birth date, sex, Tax Identification number (TIN), phone number, e-mail and name.
+> "In case of a new client, the receptionist registers the client in the application.
+To register a client, the receptionist needs the client’s citizen card number, National Healthcare Service (NHS) number, birth date, sex, Tax Identification number (TIF), phone number, e-mail and name."